tomaslangkaas/syllab6/README.md

 *syllab6* encodes 6 bits of data in each syllable, and thus corresponds to a base 64 representation (where each distinct syllable represents a distinct base 64 digit).
 Thus, algorithms designed for converting between base64 and bytes (binary octets), can easily be modified to convert between *syllab6* and octets.

-The folowing are general descriptions of algorithms for converting between *syllab6* and binary octets:
+The following are general descriptions of algorithms for converting between *syllab6* and binary octets:

 ### binary-to-pronouncable conversion